alexch/codelikethis/public/lessons/oo/oo_design.md

 ```

 * the complexity of students and age
-   * (e.g. the fact that there is an array of students, and each student has an "age" property that represents "years old")
+   * i.e. the fact that there is an array of students,
+   * and each student has an "age" property that represents "years old",
+   * and 18 is the age of majority in the USA
 * is *hidden* (or *encapsulated*) behind the simpler "course" interface